Azure Active Directory User Provisioning with SCIM

 Step-by-step configuration instructions

-The OpsLevel - Active Directory Provisioning integration uses the same Application in Azure AD as our Single Sign-On integration.
+The OpsLevel - Entra ID Provisioning integration uses the same Application in Entra ID as our Single Sign-On integration.
 We recommend you configure Single Sign-On first by following the steps here.

 Create a SCIM Integration in OpsLevel